 Exhibition: Merri Creek: from wasteland to parklands

 Don't miss this exhibition celebrating community achievements since 1975 in transforming the Creek from a weed-smothered drain to a much-loved waterway running through a bushland corridor.
-See the article in The Age about the exhibition and Ann and Bruce McGregor's long involvement with Merri Creek.
+Also see the article in The Age about the exhibition when it opened in Brunswick in October 2015, and featuring the long involvement of Friends of Merri Creek Life Members, Ann and Bruce McGregor.
 You can see PDF's of all the exhibition panels here: fronts of panels (17MB file); backs of panels (9MB file).